Patient Follow Up Template

 What is a patient follow up?

-You've just visited your healthcare provider for a routine check-up or to address a health concern.
-You've discussed your symptoms, received advice, and maybe even had some tests done.
+A patient just visited you for a routine check-up or to address a health concern.
+You've discussed their symptoms, given advice, and maybe even had some tests done.
 But what happens next?
 This is where the importance of patient follow-up comes into play.

 Patient follow-up refers to maintaining communication and continuity of care between a patient and their healthcare provider after a visit or appointment.
 It involves scheduling a follow-up appointment to monitor the patient's progress, discuss test results, adjust treatment plans if necessary, and update the patient's medical history.